apache/pinot/contrib/pinot-druid-migration/README.md

 -->
 # Druid to Pinot Segment Converter Tool

-This tool takes a local Druid segment and uses it to generate a corresponding Pinot segment with all of the columns specified in a given Pinot schema and Pinot table config.
+This tool takes a local Druid segment and uses it to generate a corresponding Pinot segment with all of the columns specified in a given Pinot schema.

 ## Build and Usage
 To build the project: